-The Caltrans-approved TBSRP Risk Management Plan provides for the determination of the estimated potential draw on Program Contingency each guarter based on the total of all risks and the contingencies remaining from the contracts.
+The approved TBSRP Risk Management Plan provides for the determination of the estimated potential draw on Program Contingency each quarter based on the total of all risks and the contingencies remaining from the contracts.
 Each contract in design has an assigned contingency allowance.
 A contract in construction has a remaining contingency, which is the difference between its budget and the sum of bid items, state-furnished materials, contract change orders and remaining supplemental work.
 Capital outlay support has no identified contingency allowance.
 The total of the contingencies is the amount that is available to cover the risks of all contracts, programlevel risks (the risks not assigned to a particular contract), and capital outlay support risks.
 The amount by which the sum of all risks may exceed the total of all contingencies would represent a potential draw on the Program Contingency (i.e., Program Reserve).

-The Caltrans-approved TBSRP Risk Management Plan provides for the determination of the estimated potential draw on Program Contingency each quarter, and compares it to the current balance in the Program Contingency.
-The third quarter of 2010 potential draw curve is shown in Figure 1 on the following page.
+The approved TBSRP Risk Management Plan provides for the determination of the estimated potential draw on Program Contingency each quarter, and compares it to the current balance in the Program Contingency.
+The fourth quarter of 2010 potential draw curve is shown in Figure 1.
+In the fourth quarter of 2010, the project team, with approval of the TBPOC, began development of an alternate Oakland detour alignment at the Oakland Touchdown end of the bridge.
+An alternate Oakland detour alignment proposal was subsequently approved by the TBPOC and provides for accelerated completion of the OTD eastbound structure, which results in earlier seismic safety to the travelling public by allowing concurrent traffic openings in both the eastbound and westbound directions.